shakacode/react_on_rails/docs/getting-started.md

 ### Configuration

 * Configure `config/initializers/react_on_rails.rb`.
 You can adjust some necessary settings and defaults.
 See file [docs/basics/configuration.md](https://www.shakacode.com/react-on-rails/docs/guides/configuration/) for documentation of all configuration options.
-* Configure `config/webpacker.yml`.
-If you used the generator and the default webpacker setup, you don't need to touch this file.
-If you are customizing your setup, then consult the [spec/dummy/config/webpacker.yml](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy/config/webpacker.yml) example or the official default [webpacker.yml](https://github.com/rails/webpacker/blob/master/lib/install/config/webpacker.yml).
+* Configure `config/shakapacker.yml` (or `config/webpacker.yml` for Shakapacker v6).
+If you used the generator and the default shakapacker setup, you don't need to touch this file.
+If you are customizing your setup, then consult the [spec/dummy/config/shakapacker.yml](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy/config/shakapacker.yml) example or the official default [shakapacker.yml](https://github.com/shakacode/shakapacker/blob/master/lib/install/config/shakapacker.yml).
 * Most apps should rely on the rails/webpacker setup for Webpack. v6 of rails/webpacker includes support for v5 of webpack.

 ## Including your React Component on your Rails Views